 What Our Students Learn In-depth design thinking is the foundation for good design.
-In our program, students dive deep into various forms of research to inform their visual messages.
+In our program, students learn to combine the tools of design thinking with the skills of graphic design to create visual messages for print and online.

-Why FIDM With a focus on designing for the entertainment and fashion industries, the program brings a unique focus to the creation of targeted visual messages.
+Why FIDM With a focus on the technical skills of a graphic designer, the program brings a unique focus to the creation of targeted visual messages.
 This comprehensive program gives students the technical and communication tools to rise to leadership roles in marketing and advertising.